NevenaDarijevic/FakePolitics/README.md

 ## References

-Daniel Higginbotham (2015), Clojure for the Brave and True
+Daniel Higginbotham (2015), [Clojure for the Brave and True][]

+[Clojure for the Brave and True] https://www.braveclojure.com/clojure-for-the-brave-and-true/

 ## License